 Last week, I wrote an article on how most workers comp adjuster work had improved quite a bit over the pandemic.
-My heart sunk when I saw an article (thanks WorkCompCentral) this week where a workers comp adjuster fraud accusation and referral to the authorities was withdrawn due to lack of evidence.
+My heart sank when I saw an article (thanks WorkCompCentral) this week where a workers comp adjuster fraud accusation and referral to the authorities was withdrawn due to lack of evidence.
 The workers comp fraud retraction seemed very unusual.

 I avoid writing on Workers Comp fraud as a huge number of press outlets always ring the bell when any type of fraud whether by an employer, injured employee, medical provider, or carrier/TPA personnel.
 The Workers Comp “blogosphere” buzzed this week on the Workers Comp adjuster fraud retraction.

 Almost 2,000 articles appear on this website, I have only written five (now six) articles on fraud.

 One of the old workers comp statistics quoted often is that 3% of claims start with an element of fraud.
 After one year of providing benefits, the number rises tenfold to 30%.

 I will not name any of the parties involved other than to say the injured employee was an up-and-coming actor.
 If you wish to read further, please check out this article.

 One passage from the Variety that caught my eye was this quote from the county District attorney on the workers comp fraud retraction –

 “After the charges were filed, the Workers Compensation Insurance claims adjuster retroactively changed his conclusion regarding her ability to work,” a D.A. spokesperson said in a statement.

 There is always more to the story – so here is the original article where charges were filed.